 Several episodes contain plot threads that link them together.
 For example, the "Innobotics arc", the story of life-like androids created by the Innobotics Corporation, runs through these episodes: "Valerie 23", "Mary 25", "The Hunt", "In Our Own Image", and "Resurrection".

-The SciFi Channel quietly took over co-production in 2001, after the series was cancelled by Showtime (Season 7).
-Apparently there were already some cable-ready episodes in the can at the time of cancellation, as the MA-rated "Flower Child" was only broadcast during the show's syndication-only run.
-On the whole the SciFi-MGM relationship resulted in lower-quality episodes and clip-shows.
-The SciFi Channel was still administrated by the Vivendi-Universal group at this time.
-An "unsanitized" version of "Flower Child" appears on DVD in the US release of the Outer Limits' "Sex and Science Fiction" collection.
+The Syfy Channel quietly took over co-production in 2001, after the series was cancelled by Showtime (season seven).
+Apparently, there were already some cable-ready episodes in the can at the time of cancellation, as the MA-rated "Flower Child" was only broadcast during the show's syndication-only run.
+On the whole, the Syfy and MGM relationship resulted in lower-quality episodes and clip-shows.
+The Syfy Channel was still administrated by the Vivendi-Universal group at this time.
+An "unsanitized" version of "Flower Child" appears on DVD in the U.S. release of The Outer Limits' "Sex and Science Fiction" collection.

-Sam Egan, the writer of the award-winning 100th episode of the series, "Tribunal", based the story of the episode on his father's experience in Auschwitz during World War II where his first wife and their young daughter were murdered by the Nazis.
+Sam Egan, the writer of the award-winning one hundredth episode of the series, "Tribunal", based the story of the episode on his father's experience in Auschwitz during World War II, where his first wife and their young daughter were murdered by the Nazis.